lflrnr/Portfolio/README.md

 # Portfolio
 The purpose of these bespoke projects is to showcase my growing data skills.
 The analysis and results should not be used to inform any policies.

-## Project 3 - Economic Sentiment Analysis with Twitter’s API
+## Project 3 - Consumer Confidence and the U.S. Economy

-This project is currently underway with AWS setup constructed using RDS PostgreSQL and EC2 and preliminary code has been posted.

-The initial goal for this project is to conduct economic sentiment analyses in the US using Twitter data.
-Scraped Tweets will be fed into Sentiment Analysis libraries (e.g. TextBlob).
-Currently, elevated access only allows searching for the past 7 days of Tweets so data will be cleaned and stored on AWS RDS using PostgreSQL.
+### This project's website is running live on an EC2 instance and can be seen at https://cloud-econ.com

+The project's goal is to visually compare consumer confidence of the US economy with respect to important economic metrics from the Federal Reserve's FRED API using Dash and Plotly.
+Furthermore, the project showcases my knowledge of data, deployment and cloud tools.

+Initial questions to explore:
-Questions to explore: What are the current overall sentiments of the economy?
-Are they positive or negative or neutral?
+What is the current consumer confidence of the economy?
 How has it varied over time?
-Is there a correlation between economic sentiment and perhaps certain economic metrics such as stock market performance?
-Once enough data is collected, this correlation and potential machine learning models using scikit-learn will be explored further.
-A Plotly graph displaying results will be hosted on AWS EC2.
+Is there a correlation between consumer confidence and economic metrics like stock market performance?

+Once enough data are collected, they will be fed into machine learning models to best fit a predictive model and determine if any economic indicators have correlations with consumer confidence as the target variable.

-Skills: Python; Twitter and FRED APIs; Tweepy; Pandas; Plotly; Automation; Data Munging; Feature Engineering.
+Skills: Python; FRED API; Pandas; Docker; Github Actions; PostgreSQL; AWS - RDS, S3, ECR, ECS, EC2, Lambda, SNS, Cloudwatch, IAM, EventBridge; Plotly; Dash; pgAdmin; YAML; Cloudflare; Data Munging; Automation; Continuous Delivery

 ## Project 2 - Rohingya and Hope